Funded professional development courses for teachers and leaders to develop skills, progress careers and improve outcome school outcomes.

 - provide training and support for teachers and leaders at all levels

-- deliver improved outcomes for children and young people
+- improve outcomes for children and young people

-Leading teacher development - become a teacher educator and support teachers in your school to expand their skills.
+Leading teacher development - help teachers in your school develop their skills

 Leading teaching - lead the teaching and learning of a subject, year group or phase.

-Leading behaviour and culture - create a culture of good behaviour and high expectations where staff and pupils can succeed.
+Leading behaviour and culture - promote a culture of good behaviour and high expectations

-Leading literacy - teach and promote literacy across a whole school, year group, key stage or phase.
+Leading literacy - promote literacy across a whole school, year group, key stage or phase

-Leading primary mathematics - help your school use mastery approaches and teach maths effectively.
+Leading primary mathematics - use mastery approaches to lead maths teaching in your school

-Headship - learn how to become an expert school leader and outstanding headteacher.
+Headship - become an expert school leader and outstanding headteacher

-Executive leadership - develop the expertise to run a multi-school organisation and effectively lead change and improvement.
+Executive leadership - develop the expertise to run a multi-school organisation and lead change and improvement

-Special educational needs and disabilities co-ordinators (SENCOs) NPQ – gain essential knowledge and skills to perform a SENCO role effectively and set the strategic direction of special educational needs policy in a school.
+Special educational needs and disabilities co-ordinator (SENCO) – perform a SENCO role effectively and set the strategic direction of special educational needs policy in a school.
 Courses will begin in autumn 2024.

-- chosen by a fair and open procurement process by the Department for Education (DfE)
+- chosen by the Department for Education (DfE) in a fair and open procurement process

 - subject to quality assurance through Ofsted inspection

-The individual NPQ pages list the providers for each NPQ.
+The individual NPQ course pages list the providers for each NPQ.

-All NPQs are underpinned by a framework setting out what you should know and be able to do after completing an NPQ.
+All NPQs are underpinned by a framework that sets out what you should know and be able to do after completing an NPQ.

 NPQ training providers use these frameworks to design their courses.

-Study can last between 12 and 18 months, depending on your chosen NPQ.
+Courses last between 12 and 22 months (including the time to undertake assessment and receive results), depending on your chosen NPQ.
 The course structure, curriculum and method of delivery may vary between different providers.

-- learn from the evidence-based curriculum of your chosen qualification, drawing on effective pedagogy, current research and international best practice to equip you with the knowledge and skills to improve in your current role, or take the next step in your career
+- learn from an evidence-based curriculum of your chosen qualification, drawing on effective pedagogy, current research and international best practice to give you the knowledge and skills to improve in your current role or take the next step in your career

 - take part in a mixture of face-to-face sessions, webinars and self-directed study